-CLAM, an obscure token that Poloniex offered peer-to-peer margin trading on, suffered a flash crash.
-Its price dropped so violently that margin borrowers blew their margin multiple times over.
-The loss was huge—1,800 BTC, worth around $14 million.
+On May 26, the price of CLAMdropped so violently that margin borrowers blew their margins multiple times over.
+The loss was huge: 1,800 BTC, valued at around $14 million.

 Now Poloniex has to figure out how to extract the losses from the borrowers.
-For now, lenders have to suck up the loss.
-On 14:00 UTC on June 6—a full 10 days after the incident—Poloniex applied a 16.202% haircut to the principal of all active BTC loans.
+For now, lenders will have to suck up the loss.
+On 14:00 UTC on June 6 — a full 10 days after the incident — Poloniex applied a 16.202% haircut to the principal of all active BTC loans.
 Even lenders not active at the time of the crash were affected.

 David, it's straight out of the Bitfinex 2016 playbook.
 Haircut on unrelated lenders some time after the actual losses were incurred.